OlakunleO-G/OlakunleO-G/README.md

-# 👩🏽‍💻 Adediwura Oluwaseun – Cybersecurity Analyst
+# 👩🏽‍💻Olakunle Ogunjimi – Information Security Manager

-Hi there! 👋 I'm *Adediwura Oluwaseun*, a passionate and hands-on **Cybersecurity Analyst** with a growing portfolio of real-world projects focused on threat detection, system hardening, and security monitoring.
+Hi there! 👋 I'm *Olakunle Ogunjimi*, a passionate and hands-on **Cybersecurity Analyst** with a growing portfolio of real-world projects focused on threat detection, system hardening, and security monitoring.
 I believe in learning by doing, and I’m on a mission to make the digital world safer — one packet at a time.

 ---